 Swim practice caps are made of latex or silicone.
 They're simple, inexpensive and quite similar from brand-to-brand, and are also commonly used during meets and competition.
 Modern racing caps are made of molded silicone, which provides a smoother surface and reduces drag during races.
 They are a bit more expensive than traditional swim caps.

-Open water racers or swimmers may want to opt for a silicone or even a neoprene cap which provide a bit more insulation and floatation than latex caps (although latex caps are equally acceptable and widely used on open water swims).
+Open water racers or swimmers may want to opt for a silicone or even a neoprene swim cap which provide a bit more insulation from cold water to help keep your head warm.
+They also provide superior floatation to latex caps (although latex caps are equally acceptable and widely used on open water swims).
 Open water swimmers should also consider buying a cap in a bright color to make it easier for officials and rescuers to spot them in the water.

 Lots of Hair vs. No Hair

 If you have medium to long hair, then a silicone cap will suit you best.
-Silicone caps outlast their latex counterpart, are more tear resistant, and don't tug at your hair.
-Typically softer to the touch, a silicone cap is gentler on the hair and easier to get on and off after a workout.
-Those with longer hair will need a snug fit to keep their cap from falling off.
+Silicone caps outlast their latex counterpart and are more tear resistant.
+They also provide a tight fit without tugging at your hair.
+Typically softer to the touch, silicone as a swim cap material is gentler on the hair and is less irritating when taking a cap on and off.
+Those with longer hair and braids will need a snug fit to keep their cap from falling off.
 Silicone caps can provide a contoured fit for your personal head size while keeping everything in place.

 If you have little or no hair, a latex cap will provide a better fit.
 Made of latex rubber, the latex cap tends to stretch more easily so they can be worn by virtually anyone.
 Regular-sized caps fit most swimmers with average head sizes.
 If an average-sized swim cap feels loose, try a junior or kids cap for a snugger fit.
 The cap should be tight enough to remain on your head throughout a race or workout, but not so tight that it leaves a line or begins to hurt your head.
 If you're worried your cap may not stay on, try a swim cap with a chin strap that comfortably holds your cap into place while you're swimming.